gergelyszerovay/ngx-ngrx-component-store-debug-tools/README.md

 ### Store IDs

-If we use a separate store for every component instance and create multiple component instances, each of them has an unique id:
+If we use a separate store for every component instance and create multiple component instances, each of them has an unique id (`0001`, `0002`, `0003`):

 ![console](https://raw.githubusercontent.com/gergelyszerovay/ngx-ngrx-component-store-debug-tools/master/.github/images/5-multi.png)